WeronikaSzadzinska/ML_projects/README.md

-This is the reposetorium to practice skills learned during IBM courses from Professional Certificate in Data Science.
+This is the reposetorium to practice skills learned during IBM courses from Professional Certificate in Data Science and DataCamp projects